-Market Value Actuarial Value
+Market Value of Assets Actuarial Value of Assets

-of Assets of Assets
+FYE 2020 1.67% 5.07%

-FYE 2019 7.2% 5.7%
+FYE 2019 7.16% 5.75%

-FYE 2018 6.4% 5.6%
+FYE 2018 6.36% 5.56%

-FYE 2017 9.0% 5.4%
+FYE 2017 8.99% 5.44%

-FYE 2016 (0.4%) 4.9%
+FYE 2016 (0.44%) 4.89%

-The historical Rates of Return on Investments shown above were calculated based on the annual Return on Investment for the year, as a percentage of the average value of the assets for the year.
+The historical Rates of Return on Investments shown above were calculated based on the annual Return on Investments, as a percentage of the average value of the assets for the year.

-For purposes of determining the average value of assets during the year, the ending Market Value of Assets has been adjusted to net out to the portion related to the investment returns themselves.
+For purposes of determining the average value of assets for the year, the ending Market Value of Assets has been adjusted to net out to the portion related to the Return on Investments themselves.
 All other cash flows are included.

-For purposes of determining the annual Return on Investment we have adjusted the figures shown on the preceding pages.
+For purposes of determining the annual Return on Investments we have adjusted the figures shown on the preceding pages.
 The figures shown on the preceding pages are net of Investment Expenses.
 We have made an additional adjustment to net out Administrative Expenses.
 Netting out Administrative Expenses allows us to capture returns for the year that can be used to make benefit payments as part of the ongoing actuarial process.

-The adjustment we make is for actuarial reporting purposes only.
-By netting out Administrative Expenses and capturing investment returns that are available to pay benefits, it provides us a comparison to the Expected Return on Investments, but does not provide a figure that would be consistent with the return rates that are determined by other parties.
-Therefore, this calculated rate of return should not be used to analyze investment performance of the Fund or the performance of the investment professionals.
+The adjustments we made are for actuarial reporting purposes only.
+By netting out Administrative Expenses and capturing Return on Investments that are available to pay benefits, it provides us a comparison to the Expected Rate of Return on Investments, but does not provide a figure that would be consistent with the rates of return that are determined by other parties.
+Therefore, this calculated Return on Investments should not be used to analyze investment performance of the Fund or the performance of the investment professionals.

-Expected Return on Investments Assumption
+Expected Rate of Return on Investments Assumption

-The Expected Return on Investments for this valuation is 6.75%.
+The Expected Rate of Return on Investments for this valuation is 6.75%.
 Lauterbach & Amen, LLP does not provide investment advice.
-We look at a variety of factors when reviewing the Expected Return on Investments assumption selected by the Board.
+We look at a variety of factors when reviewing the Expected Rate of Return on Investments assumption selected by the Board.
 These factors include: historical Rates of Return on Investments, capital market projections performed by the Fund's investment advisors, the Fund's investment policy, capital market forward-looking benchmark expected returns by independent investment companies, rates used by comparable pension systems, and other factors identified in the Actuarial Standards of Practice.

-Generally speaking, the appropriate assumption for Expected Return on Investments is one that has a 50% chance of being met over the long-term.
-If actual returns going forward come in less than expected, the pension system risks deferring contributions to the future that should be made today, and creating additional future contribution volatility.
+Generally speaking, the ideal assumption for Expected Rate of Return on Investments is one that has a 50% chance of being met over the long-term.
+If actual returns going forward come in less than expected, the pension system risks deferring contributions to the future that should be made today, and creating additional contribution volatility.

 "Investment Risk" is the potential that actual Return on Investments will be different from what is expected.
-The selected Expected Return on Investments assumption is chosen to be a long-term assumption, producing a return that, on average, would produce a stable rate of return over a long-term horizon.
+The selected Expected Rate of Return on Investments assumption is chosen to be a long-term assumption, producing a return that, on average, would produce a stable rate of return over a long-term horizon.
 Actual asset returns in the short-term may deviate from this long-term assumption due to current market conditions.
-Furthermore, establishing the Expected Return on Investments assumption may be dependent on the Illinois State Statutes pertaining to the limitations on types of investments Plan Sponsors may use.
-If the actual annual rates of return are less than the Expected Return on Investments, actuarial losses will be produced, thus increasing the Plan's Unfunded Liability and, subsequently, future Recommended Contributions.
+Furthermore, establishing the Expected Rate of Return on Investments assumption may be dependent on the Illinois State Statutes pertaining to the limitations on types of investments Plan Sponsors may use.
+If the actual annual rates of return are less than the Expected Rate of Return on Investments, actuarial losses will be produced, thus increasing the Plan's Unfunded Liability and, subsequently, future Recommended Contributions.